 Check for variety reactions to these specific diseases as well as for yield and fall dormancy ratings.
 Choose varieties that are listed as R (resistant) or HR (highly resistant) for diseases found in your area.
 View resources online and table 4.1.6 to determine disease resistance ratings and other characteristics for alfalfa varieties.
-View tables 4.1.1 to 4.1.3 for fall dormancy ratings and relative yield comparisons.
+View tables 4.1.1 to 4.1.3 to compare variety yields within trials.
 Both Aphanomyces root rot and pea aphid occur here but the value of varietal resistance may not be established for these and some other pests.

 Several varieties have been developed at Cornell for specific adaptation to New York State conditions.
-These include ReGen, Ezra, N-R-Gee, Seedway 9558 SBR (selected for resistance to alfalfa snout beetle) and SW315LH (selected for resistance to potato leafhoppers).
+These include ReGen, Ezra, Seedway 9558 SBR (selected for resistance to alfalfa snout beetle) and SW315LH (selected for resistance to potato leafhoppers).